Diseases & Conditions

 Pain Management

 After surgery, you will likely feel pain because this is a natural part of the healing process.
-Your doctor and nurses will work to reduce your pain.
+Your doctor will work to reduce your pain.
 Typically, you will be given pain medicine intravenously (through an IV) in the first few hours after surgery.
 You will then be switched to oral pain medication.
 If you have not had surgery, you will be taking oral medication from the start.

 Many types of oral medicines are available to help manage pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and over-the-counter pain medication such as acetaminophen.
 Your doctor may use a combination of these medications to manage your pain, as well as minimize the need for opioids.